 While safety-wise it should be fine, it may not have the best taste or texture and also could have lost some nutritional value.
 Carefully rotating your food storage can help prevent your cereal from going past its expiration date before you have a chance to dig in.

-Food Safety and Expiration Dates
+Food Safety and Expired Cereal

 Certain types of food survive well after the expiration date.
-Dairy products and fresh foods are usually the first to go sour, while unprocessed pantry foods like cereals, rice, nuts and beans can be stored and used well past the manufacturer's expiration date, notes Swedish Medical Center.
+Dairy products and fresh foods are usually the first to go sour, while unprocessed pantry foods like cereals, rice, nuts and beans can be stored and used well past the manufacturer's expiration date, as explained by the USDA.

 While old cereal is technically safe to eat, you take a risk in eating cereal that may taste strange or is softer or more limp than before the expiration date.
 To minimize changes in flavor and texture, store your ready-to-eat cereals in a cool, dry space.

 If you leave cereal on the shelf and it begins to deteriorate, you could experience a deterioration in the quality of the cereal as well as the taste.
 Certain nutritionally fortified cereals can lose some of their nutritional value after long months of sitting on the shelf.

 Cereal, rice, beans and other dry goods are magnets for certain insects like boll weevils that like to invade your pantry.
 If you leave a box of cereal on the shelf for a long period of time before trying to eat it, you may be greeted by a host of pests.